MP2024/UWGD_2026/README.md

-# Task 7.
-PHRED Quality by Transitions and Transversions
+# Task 8.
+Read depth (DP) by Transitions and Transversions

+This pipeline allows assessing difference in the read depth (DP) between transitions and transversions.

 ## 1. Data Extraction (Bash)